AlexplaysVR/9623M/Directory.md

 ---

 <h1> <span style="color:white">Directory</span> </h1>
 <h2 style="color:white"> This is where you can find all of our notebook entries!
 Important Milestones are found on the homepage.
-Entries are in order by date (Oldest At Top at the Top) </h2>
+Entries are in order by date (Oldest At Top) </h2>
 <p>The Beginning:</p>
 <a href="Entries/EntryExample">~ Example Entry </a>
 <p> </p>